Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 cheese shop in Pienza

-While looking around, I eyed a basil-pine nuts pecorino.
+I patiently waited for my turn while a big family was tasting every flavor in the shop.
+While looking around, I spotted a basil and pine nut pecorino.
 So, when it was my turn, first thing, I asked to taste it.

-The I-hate-the-world saleswoman rudely answered I couldn’t taste that one, and no, not even the second one I asked for.
+The I-hate-the-world saleswoman rudely answered I couldn’t taste that one.
+And no, not even the second one I asked for.
 As I never pay for mistreating, I left the shop.

 So I ended up running away from these horrible people.

-As I was a little depressed, my husband took care of dinner reservations…
+As I was a little depressed, my husband took care of dinner reservations

 Here comes the best part of the vacation.